 Starting as early as possible, and if possible at birth, CID begins to prepare children to attend their own local kindergartens and elementary schools.
 CID parent educators, teachers and audiologists help them gain the best possible benefit from today’s rapidly changing technologies.
-We help families bring listening and spoken language to their babies and toddlers at home.
+Through regular visits and teleintervention sessions, we help families bring listening and spoken language to their babies and toddlers at home.
 And we offer a language-rich, assessment-based educational program individualized to help every child achieve success.

 In CID’s Joanne Parrish Knight Family Center, our goal is to empower parents and caregivers to positively affect their child’s growth and development.
 We focus on building relationships that foster collaboration.
 We have high expectations for caregivers to be actively involved in intervention.
 We tailor caregiver education and coaching to the needs of each individual child and family.

 CID’s approach differs from that of a traditional school or therapy approach in that a parent educator visits the child and caregivers at home, and sometimes at day care or other community settings.
 The parent educator coaches caregivers on ways to foster listening and spoken language development within the context of their typical routines and activities.
 CID also offers a toddler class to maximize each child’s potential to develop age-appropriate skills in all domains with an emphasis on communication.
 The class includes individual direct therapy as well as group learning and practice opportunities.

 CID’s Anabeth and John Weil Early Childhood Center is designed to prepare each child for success in school by providing individualized instruction to develop listening, speech, and language while focusing on all developmental milestones.
 Our program is designed to help children achieve all of these skills through play.
 Our peer program introduces children with typical hearing to the classrooms.
 As preschool classmates, they provide language models and encourage natural interaction and social skill development.